-The post that delves into the details (and pitfalls) of Shared Ownership and explains why I decided against it.
+The post that delves into the details of what you need to know about Shared Ownership and explains why I decided against it.

 For this post I was going to go through the pros and cons of all of the various Government help to buy/affordable housing initiatives.
 However, that ended up being way too long so I’ve broken it down into three parts.
 In this first part, I look at Shared Ownership.
 In Part 2 I’ll go through the Help to Buy Equity Loan, and in Part 3 I’ll do a comparison of Help to Buy ISAs and Lifetime ISAs.

-As anyone who’s read my blog before knows, I am currently in the final stages of buying a flat (if all goes to plan).
-When I was looking to buy I looked into both Shared Ownership and the Help to Buy Equity Loan and ultimately decided against using either scheme.
+As anyone who’s read my blog before knows, I recently purchased a flat.
+When I was looking to buy I looked into both Shared Ownership and the Help to Buy Equity Loan.
+I ultimately decided against using either scheme.
 Hopefully these posts will clarify why.

 So let’s crack on with putting Shared Ownership under the microscope…